Daniele-rolli/Daniele-rolli/README.md

 - **Privacy-Centered:** Beaver Notes takes your privacy seriously.
 Your data is stored locally, and we never compromise your security by storing it on our servers.
 - **Minimal and Intuitive:** Enjoy a clutter-free interface with a focus on simplicity and ease of use.
 Take notes without distractions.
-- **Cross-Platform:** Whether you're using a Mac, PC, or Linux system, Beaver Notes has got you covered.
 - **Open Source:** Verify the code and contribute to making Beaver Notes even better.

 <!-- Screenshots -->